- Why create an account on artshortlist.com?

 With Art Shortlist the game of supply and demand prevails.
 So take a chance within reasonable limits.
 Know that negotiation is an integral part of our solution.
 If you wish to benefit from advice before making an offer, contact us without delay.

 - How works the artwork delivery, if I choose this option?

-To simplify the process, we will ask you to pay the delivery directly to our transporter.
-Once the delivery is payed and an agreement on the price of the artwork found with the seller, the transporter can manufacture, if necessary, a custom-made protective box (depending on the nature of the artwork) and will go directly to the seller to recover the acquired artwork.
+To simplify the process, we will ask you to pay the delivery directly to the chosen art carrier.
+Once the delivery is payed and an agreement on the price of the artwork found with the seller, the art carrier can manufacture, if necessary, a custom-made protective box (depending on the nature of the artwork) and will go to the seller to collect the artwork.

 - Why do we offer electronic confirmations to finalize transactions?